8 min read

 • Psychology, history

-For each topic, it generates 3-5 bullet points with key highlights, a brief paragraph of context, and links to sources.
-It also includes a “Trends to Watch” section and “Key Takeaways” at the end.
+For each topic, it generates 3-5 bullet points with highlights, a brief paragraph of context, and links to sources.

-I had been running this manually in ChatGPT or Claude every morning.
 It worked, but it required me to open a browser, paste the prompt, wait, and read it there.

 OpenClaw automates the entire thing.

-Setting Up OpenClaw
+Setting up OpenClaw

 Prerequisites